 Click Here to File an Illinois Mechanics Lien Claim Document

-LienItNow.com prepares, files and serves Illinois mechanics' liens (which includes a written notice of intent to claim a lien, if necessary, as well as a verified statement of lien) for a fee of $290.00.
-Pre-lien notices are not included in the $290.00 price, but can be filed for a fee of $50.00.
+LienItNow.com prepares, files and serves Illinois mechanics' liens (which includes a written notice of intent to claim a lien, if necessary, as well as a verified statement of lien).
+For pricing information, please visit our prices page.

 Click Here to File an Illinois Property Lien Claim Document